kimnewzealand/Git-Resources/GitCommands.md

 Remove

-+ `git clean -n` shows a list of files that are in the repository, but whose history Git is not currently tracking.
++ `git clean -n` shows a list of files that are in the repository, but whose history Git is not currently tracking
-+ `git clean -f` will then delete those files.
++ `git clean -f` will then delete those files

 Undo